CartWebApp/tourism-website-voyager/README.md

 <!-- Content Project Requirements -->
 <h2>Project Requirements • Content :</h2>

+* Content should include:
-1. • A <i>‘Home’</i> page that is visually appealing and features content sections that use images and text to introduce and link to the other pages of your website.
+    * A **‘Home**’** **page** **that is visually appealing and features content sections that use images and text to introduce and link to the other pages of your website.

-2. • A <i>‘Destinations’</i> page featuring an overview of each country your travel agency offers packages to.
+    * A ‘**Destinations**’ page featuring an overview of each country your travel agency offers packages to.

-3. • Each destination should feature at least 3 pages:
+    * Each destination should feature at least 3 pages:

-4. ∙ An <i>‘About’</i> (e.g. About Fiji) page featuring the location, demographics, exports, major cities and natural locations, cultural overview, and a brief history of the country.
+        * An **‘About**’** (e.g. About Fiji) **page featuring the location, demographics, exports, major cities and natural locations, cultural overview, and a brief history of the country.

-5. ∙ A <i>‘Discover’</i> (e.g. Discover Fiji) page featuring the cultural traditions, associated locales, and other notable tourist destinations and activities.
+        * A **‘Discover**’** (e.g. Discover Fiji) **page featuring the cultural traditions, associated locales, and other notable tourist destinations and activities.

-6. ∙ A <i>‘Visit’</i> (e.g. Visit Fiji) page detailing the travel options to the country, lodging options (especially anything culturally or historically significant), and in-country transportation options.
+        * A **‘Visit**’** (e.g. Visit Fiji) **page detailing the travel options to the country, lodging options (especially anything culturally or historically significant), and in-country transportation options.

-7. • Each page should have a full-width ‘hero’ image near the top with the page title overlaid (using CSS not Photoshop).
+* Each page should have a full-width ‘hero’ image near the top with the page title overlaid (using CSS not Photoshop).

-8. • Each content item should feature multiple paragraphs of information and supporting images.
+* Each content item should feature multiple paragraphs of information and supporting images.

-9. • Consistent color and font usage that enhances the legibility of your information.
+* Consistent color and font usage that enhances the legibility of your information

-10. • Content should be free of punctuation, grammar, and spelling errors.
+* Content should be free of punctuation, grammar, and spelling errors.

-11. • Copyrighted photos must be credited to the author/publisher.
+* Copyrighted photos must be credited to the author/publisher.

-12. • References to the sites used in your research should be located in the footer of the page(s) the source is used on.
+* References to the sites used in your research should be located in the footer of the page(s) the source is used on.

 <!-- Technical Project Requirements -->
 <h2>Project Requirments • Technical :</h2>

-1. • <i>A detailed Figma prototype</i> should be completed prior to writing any code.
+* **A detailed Figma prototype** should be completed **_prior _**to writing **_any_** code.

-2. • <i>Daily commits</i> to a shared Github repository by each team member during the programming phase.
+* **Daily commits **to a shared Github repository by each team member during the programming phase.

-3. • Consistently placed and styled navigation to all pages on each page
+* Consistently placed and styled navigation to all pages on each page

-4. • The current page should not be removed from the navigation but marked as “active” and styled separately through css.
+    * The current page should not be removed from the navigation but marked as “active” and styled separately through css.

-5. • Valid, semantic HTML/CSS (should pass the W3C HTML validator)
+* Valid, semantic HTML/CSS (should pass the [W3C HTML validator](https://validator.w3.org/))

-6. ∙ Semantic HTML uses more than “divs”.
+    * [Semantic HTML](https://www.codecademy.com/learn/learn-html/modules/learn-semantic-html/cheatsheet) uses more than “divs”.
 It incorporates, but is not limited to, the header, nav, main, section, article, aside, and footer elements to accurately describe the content of the element.

-7. • <i>Multi</i>-column layout using CSS Flexbox
+* Multi-column layout using CSS Flexbox

-8. • <i>One</i> shared external CSS Stylesheet
+* **One** shared external CSS Stylesheet

-9. • <i>CSS Media Queries</i> that enable your website to function well at any screen size.
+* **CSS Media Queries** that enable your website to function well at any screen size.
 Minimally your site should adapt to:

-10. ∙ <i>Desktop</i> >> ~992px wide
+    * **Desktop **> ~992px wide

-11. ∙ <i>Large Tablet</i> << ~992px wide
+    * **Large Tablet **&lt; ~992px wide

-12. ∙ <i>Medium Tablet</i> << ~768px wide
+    * **Medium Tablet** &lt; ~768px wide

-13. ∙ <i>Phone</i> << ~480px wide
+    * **Phone** &lt; ~480px wide

-14. ∙ These widths are starting points and may vary based on your site layout.
+    * These widths are starting points and may vary based on your site layout.
 Fix your site at each width it “breaks” at.

-15. • Footer including image credits, research citations along with crediting your team and CART.
+* Footer including image credits, research citations along with crediting your team and CART.

-16. • No text baked into image(s), you should always type textual information in your editor and overlay it on images with CSS.
+* No text baked into image(s), you should always type textual information in your editor and overlay it on images with CSS.

 <!-- Website Requirements Found From https://classroom.google.com/u/3/c/MzgwNTU4NDY3MTky/a/NDM0NjE0Nzg0ODk0/details -->
 <h2>Student Requirements :</h2>